peter88213/yw-timeline/docs/usage.md

 - If you drag a Timeline project onto it and drop it, either a new yWriter project is generated or an existing one is synchronized.
 - If you drag a yWriter project and drop it on the icon, a new timeline is generated or an existing one is synchronized.

+### Context menu (Windows only)

+Under Windows, you optionally can launch *yw-timeline* via context menu.

+After installation, you can add the context menu entries by double-clicking  `add_context_menu.reg`.
+You may be asked for approval to modify the Windows registry.
+Please accept.

+- On right-clicking a *.yw7* file, an *Export to Timeline* option appears.
+- On right-clicking a *.timeline* file, an *Export to yWritere* option appears.

+You can remove the context menu entries by double-clicking  `rem_context_menu.reg`.

+Please note that these context menus depend on the currently installed Python version.
+After a major Python update you may need to run the setup program again and renew the registry entries.

 ### Command line usage

 Alternatively, you can